vinfreecs/genga/Documentation.md

  * FormatS:  Output file format for multi simulation run.
 0: all simulations write to different files, 1: all simulations write to the same file.
  * FormatT: Output file format for time steps.
 0: all time steps are written to different files, 1: all time steps are written to the same file.
  * FormatP: Output file format for particles.
 0: all particles are written to different files, 1: all particles are written to the same file.
- * Report Encounters: When this is set to one, then close encounters with a separation less than a factor times the physical radius of the body are reported to a file.
+ * Report Encounters: When this is set to one, then close encounters with a separation less than a factor f times the physical radius of the body are reported to a file.
- * Report Encounters Radius: This option sets the factor of the close encounter separation.
+ * Report Encounters Radius: This option sets the factor f of the 'Report Encounter'  separation.
+ * Stop at Encounter: When this is set to one, then the simulation or sub-simulation is stopped when the separation between two bodies is less than a factor g times the Hill radii of the involved bodies.
+ * Stop at Encounter Radius: This option sets the factor g of the 'Stop at Encounter' sepparation.

 # Console Arguments #
 Instead of using the parameter file, some arguments can also be passed as console arguments.
 The console arguments have the highest priority and are overwriting the arguments of the param.dat file.
 The options are: